 1.3 GOG works with trusted partners, including our related company CD PROJEKT S.A., developers and publishers, payment providers, customer service software providers and others (“Partners”) – more on them later in this Agreement.

-2. USING GOG.COM AND GOG CONTENT
+2. USING GOG SERVICES AND GOG CONTENT

-2.1 We give you and other GOG users the personal right (known legally as a 'licence') to use GOG services and to download and/or stream (depending on the content) and use GOG content.
+2.1 We give you and other GOG users the personal right (known legally as a 'licence') to use GOG services and to download, access and/or stream (depending on the content) and use GOG content.
 This licence is for your personal use.
 We can stop or suspend this licence in some situations, which are explained later on.

-2.2 When you buy or install GOG games, you might have to agree to additional contract terms with the developer/publisher of the game (e.g. they might ask you to agree to a game specific End User Licence Agreement).
+2.2 When you buy, access or install GOG games, you might have to agree to additional contract terms with the developer/publisher of the game (e.g. they might ask you to agree to a game specific End User Licence Agreement).
 If there is any inconsistency or dispute between those ‘EULAs’ and this Agreement, then this Agreement wins.

 GOG games might have extra EULAs (End User Licensing Agreement) for you to accept.